Truro: Demography and economy

-The Truro urban area, including parts of surrounding parishes, had a 2001 census population of 20,920.
-By 2011 the population, including Threemilestone, was 23,040.
+The Truro urban area, including parts of surrounding parishes, had a 2001 census population of 18,051.
+By 2011 the population, including Threemilestone, was 20,044.
+As of 2021, there are 23,047 residents.
 Its status as the county's prime destination for retail and leisure and administration is unusual in that it is only its fourth most populous settlement.
-Indeed, population growth at 10.5 per cent between 1971 and 1998 was slow compared with other Cornish towns and Cornwall.
+Indeed, population growth at 10.5% between 1971 and 1998 was slow compared with other Cornish towns and Cornwall.
+This trend changed significantly in the 21st century as Truro became one of the fastest growing cities in Cornwall, Truro experienced a year-on-year growth rate of 1.31% (Compared to 0.68% for Cornwall).

+Truro is notable for having one of the youngest average residents in Cornwall (77.7% under 65).
+2,773 people (13.4% of the residents) specified a Cornish only identity and 335 (1.6%) Cornish in combination with British - which is consistent the rest of Cornwall (14% and 1.6% respectively).
+3,168 households (33.6% of residents) are experiencing deprivation, and 4,744 (20.5%) are retirees.

 Major employers include the Royal Cornwall Hospital, Cornwall Council and Truro College.
 There are about 22,000 jobs available in Truro, but only 9,500 economically active people living there, which make commuting a major factor in its traffic congestion.
 Average earnings are higher than elsewhere in Cornwall.

-Housing prices in Truro in the 2000s were 8 or more per cent higher than in the rest of Cornwall.
-Truro was named in 2006 as the top small city in the United Kingdom for rising house prices, at 262 per cent since 1996.

 Culture

 Attractions

-Truro's dominant feature is the Gothic-revival Truro Cathedral, designed by architect John Loughborough Pearson, rising 249 ft above the city at its highest spire.
+Truro's dominant feature is its Gothic-revival cathedral, designed by architect John Loughborough Pearson, rising 249 ft above the city at its highest spire.
 It was built in 1880–1910 on the site of St Mary's Church, consecrated over 600 years earlier.
-Georgian architecture is well represented, with terraces and townhouses along Walsingham Place and Lemon Street often said to be "the finest examples of Georgian architecture west of the city of Bath".
+Georgian architecture is well represented, with terraces and townhouses along Walsingham Place and Lemon Street often said to be "the finest examples of Georgian architecture west of the city of Bath."

 The main attraction to the region is a wide variety of shopping facilities.
 Truro has various chain stores, speciality shops and markets that reflect its history as a market town.
-The indoor Pannier Market is open all year with many stalls and small businesses.
+The indoor Pannier Market is open all year, with many stalls and small businesses.
 The city is also popular for catering and night life, with bars, clubs and restaurants.
 It houses the Hall for Cornwall, a performing arts and entertainment venue.

 The Royal Cornwall Museum is the oldest and premier museum of Cornish history and culture.
 Its collections cover fields such as archaeology, art and geology.
 Among the exhibits is the so-called Arthur's inscribed stone.
 Its parks and open spaces include Victoria Gardens, Boscawen Park and Daubuz Moors.